Bidadari Cemetery

-Bidadari Cemetery (Malay: Perkuburan Bidadari, Chinese: 比达达利坟场) is a defunct cemetery in Singapore.
+Bidadari Cemetery (Malay: Perkuburan Bidadari, lit.
+Cemetery of the Angels, Chinese: 比达达利坟场) is a defunct cemetery in Singapore.
 It used to serve the Christian, Muslim, Hindu and Sinhalese communities, and accepted burials between 1907 and 1972.
-The site of Bidadari Cemetery used to be the Istana residence of one of Sultan Abu Bakar of Johor's wives.
+The site of Bidadari Cemetery used to be Istana Bidadari, the home of Che Puan Besar Zubaidah, who was the second wife of Sultan Abu Bakar of Johor.

+The cemetery accepted its last burial in 1972.
 By 2006, all known graves were exhumed to make way for development of the Bidadari Estate.

+Etymology

+The name "Bidadari" comes from the Malay word for "angel".
+Prior to its use as a cemetery, it was formerly Istana Bidadari which was used by Che Puan Besar Zubaidah, who was the second wife of Sultan Abu Bakar as her residence.

 History

-A 45-acre estate in Singapore was first acquired by the British civil engineer Henry Minchin Simons in 1855, there he had the residence built between 1855 to 1861 and later exchanged it with William Napier for his Tyersall estate.
+A 45-acre estate in Singapore was first acquired by the British civil engineer Henry Minchin Simons in 1855, there he had the residence built between 1855 and 1861 and later exchanged it with William Napier for his Tyersall estate.

 The estate was subsequently sold to Temenggong Abu Bakar in the mid-1860s.
 He gave it to his second wife, a Danish woman Zubaidah binti Abdullah who was born Cecilia Catharina Lange, for her residence.
 Thus the estate and house was known as Bidadari and Istana Bidadari in reference to the beauty of the Temenggong's wife as compared to the fairies.

 Soon after Abu Bakar was proclaimed the Sultan of Johor in 1885, Sultana Zubaidah moved to Johor.